t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 Edge cloud applications:
 : Edge cloud applications in 3GPP can help support the major use cases envisioned for 5G, including massive IoT and V2X.

-### OpenFog Consortium
+### OpenFog and Industrial Internet Consortium {#sec-openfog}

-The OpenFog Consortium (now part of the Industrial Internet Consortium) aims to standardize industrial IoT, fog and edge computing.
-It produced a reference architecture for the Fog (<xref target="OpenFog"/>), which has been published as IEEE standard P1934 in 2018.
+The OpenFog Consortium (now merged with the Industrial Internet Consortium) aims to standardize industrial IoT, fog and edge computing.
+It produced a reference architecture for the Fog ({{OpenFog}}), which has been published as IEEE standard P1934 in 2018.
+This work continues within the Industrial Internet Consortium.

 Computing devices:
 : Fog nodes include computational, networking, storage and acceleration elements.
 This includes nodes collocated with sensors and actuators, roadside or mobile nodes involved in V2X connectivity.
 Fog nodes should be programmable and may support multi-tenancy.
 Fog computing devices must employ a hardware-based immutable root of trust, i.e. a trusted hardware component which receives control at power-on.